MarkEdmondson1234/langchain-github/README.md

 This opens up many use cases, initial thoughts on top ones are:
 * An organization could have all usage of LLMs sent to one BigQuery database that accepts all LLM PubSub stream output.
 This could serve as an ever expanding searchable "company brain" that can be used to further tailor the LLM responses.
 Message content can be used in answers themselves, for instance documents and knowledge locked up in domain experts could be inputted via a familiar UX such as Slack, Discord, GChat or a web based application.
 *  Triggers can be configured by downstream GCP services that react to PubSub.
 For instance, a Cloud Function can watch for LLM content that include a templated response e.g. if a LLM response includes a template: SQL: {the_sql} then it could run that query in Bigquery and email the results back to the user; if an LLM response includes a template keyword EMAIL: {email_content} then it could send an email etc. etc.
+* Set up scheduled summaries of LLM message content, and ask the LLM to speculate on the circumstances around the messages being sent and to what may happen next, then adding those to the message history labelled as dreams.

 Messages are also stored into a vector database, so that they can be searched over to provide context to the LLM, which improves its responses for data that is not within its training set.
 At the moment this is a local version via Chroma, but it can be scaled up to use [Google Mathcing Engine](https://cloud.google.com/vertex-ai/docs/matching-engine/overview), that Langchain has recently integrated with ( https://github.com/hwchase17/langchain/pull/3104 )